 As part of our strategy, we seek to develop new Assignor relationships, principally among healthcare payers and providers.
 Our ability to develop new relationships depends on a variety of factors, including the quality and performance of our solutions, as well as the ability to market and sell our solutions effectively and differentiate ourselves from our competitors.
-We may not be successful in developing new Assignor relationships, it could have a material adverse effect on our business, financial condition, and results of operations.
+We may not be successful in developing new Assignor relationships.
+If we are unable to develop new Assignor relationships, it could have a material adverse effect on our business, financial condition, and results of operations.